chaohuang/mirror_mmetric/README.md

 Usage:
   mm.exe dequantize [OPTION...]

   -i, --inputModel arg        path to input model (obj or ply file) -o, --outputModel arg       path to output model (obj or ply file) -h, --help                  Print usage
       --qp arg                Geometry quantization bitdepth.
+No
-No dequantization of geometry if not set or < 7.
+                              dequantization of geometry if not set or < 7.
       --qt arg                UV coordinates quantization bitdepth.
 No dequantization of uv coordinates if not set or < 7.
       --qn arg                Normals quantization bitdepth.
+No
-No dequantization of normals if not set or < 7.
+                              dequantization of normals if not set or < 7.
       --qc arg                Colors quantization bitdepth.
 No dequantization of colors if not set or < 7.
       --minPos arg            min corner of vertex position bbox, a string of three floats.
 Mandatory if qp set and >= 7 --maxPos arg            max corner of vertex position bbox, a string of three floats.
 Mandatory if qp set and >= 7 --minUv arg             min corner of vertex texture coordinates bbox, a string of three floats.
-Mandatory if qt set and >= 7 --maxUv arg        max corner of vertex texture coordinates bbox, a string of three floats.
-Mandatory if qt set and >= 7 --minNrm arg       min corner of vertex normal bbox, a string of three floats.
+Mandatory if qt set and >= 7
+      --maxUv arg             max corner of vertex texture coordinates bbox, a string of three floats.
+Mandatory if qt set and >= 7
+      --minNrm arg            min corner of vertex normal bbox, a string of three floats.
 Mandatory if qn set and >= 7.
       --maxNrm arg            max corner of vertex normal bbox, a string of three floats.
 Mandatory if qn set and >= 7 --minCol arg            min corner of vertex colors bbox, a string of three floats.
 Mandatory if qc set and >= 7 --maxCol arg            max corner of vertex colors bbox, a string of three floats.
 Mandatory if qc set and >= 7 --useFixedPoint         interprets minPos and maxPos inputs as fixed point 16.
+      --colorSpaceConversion  Convert color space from YUV to RGB.

 ```
 ## Normals